LiUzHiAn/CAP5415-Fall2012-Solution/Fall2012_PA2/readme.md

 ## Overview
 Here includes some of my experiments and implementation of some technics during lecture 4 to lecture 7, they are:

-- Harris Corner Detector algorithm from scratch using python and OpenCV.
+- :heavy_check_mark: Harris Corner Detector algorithm from scratch using python and OpenCV.
-- Using Gaussian and Laplacian pyramids to blending images.
+- :heavy_check_mark: Using Gaussian and Laplacian pyramids to blending images.
+- :pushpin: SIFT implementation (still updating ...  )
 ## Usage

 - Usage of Harris Corner Detector